417 Park Ave, Pewaukee

 Pewaukee homes and condos have been built around Pewaukee Lake, the largest lake in Waukesha County.
 The Pewaukee community is conveniently located between two major highways, State Highway 16 and Interstate 94.
 Students attend a public K-12 school district on one central campus as well as private religious schools.

-Contact The Real Estate Company for more information about waterfront listings or to view Pewaukee real estate listings
+Contact Lake County Listings real estate company for more information about waterfront homes for sale or register to view Pewaukee real estate listings

 Pewaukee translated, means "Lake of Shells."
 First inhabited by resident Indian tribes Sauk, Menomonie, Winnebago and Potawatomi, white settlers did not arrive until 1836 to establish their homes along the Pewaukee Lake front and Pewaukee beach.
 One of the first settlers, Deacon Asa Clark, opened the first sawmill on Pewaukee Lake in 1838.
 In 1844, the lime and stone industry followed was successful for many years.
 To serve the growing number of Pewaukee workers, businesses such as general stores, blacksmith shops, and wagons shops were established.